rsksmart/RSKIPs/IPs/RSKIP502.md

 Authorized signers can invoke a single method to configure the allowed transfer directions:

-- `enablePowPegToUnionBridge`: if `true`, allows transfers from the PowPeg to the Union Bridge.
+- `requestEnabled`: if `true`, allows transfers from the PowPeg to the Union Bridge.
-- `enableUnionBridgeToPowPeg`: if `true`, allows transfers from the Union Bridge to the PowPeg.
+- `releaseEnabled`: if `true`, allows transfers from the Union Bridge to the PowPeg.

 Setting either flag to `false` will suspend transfers in that direction until it is re-enabled.
 Both flags are `true` by default when the RSKIP is activated.

 **Method signature:**

 ```
-function setUnionBridgeTransferPermissions(bool enablePowPegToUnionBridge, bool enableUnionBridgeToPowPeg) public returns (int256);
+function setUnionBridgeTransferPermissions(bool requestEnabled, bool releaseEnabled) public returns (int256);
 ```

 **Response codes:**